vikdevelop/SaveDesktop/README.md

 - your settings
 - your backgrounds (including dynamic wallpapers, provided that the same username is retained)
 - your GNOME and Nautilus extensions
-- your installed Flatpak apps
+- your installed Flatpak apps and its data
+- your Desktop folder in the home directory
 - other items related to your desktop environment (e.g., Cinnamon extensions and applets, KDE Plasma widgets, etc.)

 NOTE: It can happen that a backup file will not be created, in that case, just allow access to the folder in the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) app.